IanEdington/learn/java/coursework.md

 By default every type within this declaration is the completely generic Object type.
 However there are many ways to narrow these types which makes this framework more useful.
 Use `<E>` when refering to class.
 Use `E` when refering to element within class.

+#### Tuples
+Also returning multiple items as Tuples.

+Tuples are unique objects grouped together to be returned.
+With Generics, tuples allow you to return type information with the tuple.

+    public class TwoTuple<A,B> {
+        public final A first;
+        public final B second;
+        public TwoTuble(A a, B b) {
+            first = a;
+            second = b;
+        }
+        public String toString() {
+            return "(" + first + ", " + second + ")";
+        }
+    }

 #### Arrays and Generics
+Don't make array's of generics, do make generics containing arrays.

 #### Generic Methods
 If static it knows what Type based on whats passed in. the <T> in the static method defines a new Type.
 This is seperate from any Type defined in the Class.

+Super useful for infinitely overloading methods.
+By accepting a generic object as a parameter you essentially give the method the ability to accept any object type.
+Thus unlimitedly overloading the method.

+Also works with variable argument lists (T... t).

+    public <T,J> void doSomething(T t, J... j) { execute; }

 ```
 class ClassParameter<T> {